 How do I qualify for Indefinite Leave to Remain (Settlement)?

 An Indefinite Leave to Remain applicant must have settled status in the UK.
 This usually means that you have been resident in the UK on the same visa class for at least five years (excluding student visas).

 The only exception to this are periods of exceptionally Long Term UK Residency (10 years legal UK residency or 20+10 years as a combination of illegal and legal UK residency).

-You and your spouse now also need to take and pass "Life in the UK" test.
-This test is obligatory since the 2nd April 2007.
-It will confirm that you and members of your family can speak English as well as know the life and history of the UK.
-This is a similar test that was previously required for naturalization applications only.
-You can now use the results of your test for naturalization applications, that is, you do not have to take the test again when you will be applying for naturalization as a British Citizen.
+You and your spouse now also need to take and pass "Life in the UK" and the "B1 CEFR" tests.
+These tests are obligatory, unless you are exempt.
+The tests will confirm that you and members of your family can speak English as well as know the life and history of the UK.
+You can now use the results of your tests for Naturalization applications, that is, you do not have to take the tests again when you will be applying for Naturalization as a British Citizen.

 You can have your Settlement application lodged by post with consideration times being from a few months to well in excess of one year.
 Most of our clients value their time and instruct us to apply and obtain their Settlement status via the so-called Same Day Service/Fast Track Visa Service, when our clients' Settlement applications are usually considered within 2-3 hours on the day of application.